Hernia

 It is important to get advice before you start becoming more active.
 Always check with your doctor if you are recovering from cancer treatment or surgery.

-Your cancer doctor, GP or specialist nurse can tell you what type of exercise is most appropriate for you.
+Your cancer doctor, GP or specialist nurse can tell you what type of exercise is most suitable for you.
 You can also get support from a physiotherapist or an occupational therapist.

 Treating a hernia